arturolc/pellego/README.md

 ## Building the App

-Unzip and open the project with Android Studio.
+Unzip and open the project with Android Studio. \
 Click Build -> Make Project.

 ## Installing an emulator

 In Android Studio go to Tools -> AVD Manager \
 Click on "Create Virtual Device" \
 Follow the prompts to select the phone you want to run the app on. \
-Select Android R as the system image
+Select Android R as the system image. \
 Click "Finish"

 ## Runing the app